 HOW WILL ESAs HELP SOUTH CAROLINA SPECIFICALLY?

 While many other reforms could take years to effect change, ESAs would deliver immediate results.
 With ESAs, students, teachers and parents are treated as unique individuals, not cogs in the wheel of a one-size-fits-all system.
-That scenario may play itself out with rising graduation rates, increase college enrollment among minorities, fewer of the most vulnerable being left behind and community satisfaction with education skyrocketing.
+That scenario may play itself out with rising graduation rates, increased college enrollment among minorities, fewer of the most vulnerable being left behind, and community satisfaction with education skyrocketing.

 DOES ESA LEGISLATION HAVE BIPARTISAN SUPPORT?